ebekker/ebekker.github.io/about.md

 ### More Information

+My name is Eugene Bekker.
 I work in the software development space.
 These days I focus mostly on .NET technologies.

 ### Contact me